mindis/multimap/doc/overview.md

 ## Choosing the block size

-Although, it is possible that a single value covers an entire block, this setup is far from optimal and should be avoided.
+Although it is possible that a single value covers an entire block, this setup is far from optimal and should be avoided.
 Instead, the block size should be as large as possible to provide room for several values.
 In general, this leads to better performance since more data can be carried at once.
 However, there is a tradeoff.
 If the block size is large and your key set is also large, you will run out of memory.
 Try to make estimates similar to the example above.
 Typical block sizes are 128, 256, 512, 1024, and so on (yes, it must be a power of two).

 Certainly, this design favours small values sizes, but this is intended.
 Multimap originated from an [inverted index](https://en.wikipedia.org/wiki/Inverted_index) implementation where the main focus is on storing integers that represent things like document ids and word counts.
 Multimap is not suitable and was not designed to store large binary objects.